xxy130330/practice-projects/rock-paper-scissors/README.md

         - similar to init but will additionally reset our user choice

 ## Extra
-- Implement additional properties or methods to account for Best-of-Five
+- Implement additional properties or methods to account for Best-of-Five rounds
 - Implement clickable rock, paper, scissors DOM elements to submit the user choice